spalka17/business-reviews-analysis/README.md

 ### Monthly Review Activity

 The line chart shows the average monthly number of reviews across the calendar year and helps identify periods of higher and lower review activity.

+Activity is highest during the summer months, particularly in July and August, while lower levels are visible toward the end of the year.

 ### Monthly Seasonality Summary